Carlo Acutis: Religious life

 His baptism took place on 18 May 1991, two weeks after his birth, in the Church of Our Lady of Dolours, Chelsea.
 His paternal grandfather, Carlo, was his godfather, and his maternal grandmother, Luana, was his godmother.
 Neither of his parents were religious.
 Acutis's mother Antonia grew up in a secular family.
 She was confirmed while she was in college and was married in the church, but she did not attend Mass before Acutis was born.
 She testified that her son's faith and his insistent questions brought her back to the faith.
 At the time of his death he was an only child, but in 2010 his parents had twins on the anniversary of Acutis's death, which his mother attributed to his intercession.

-When Acutis was three years old, his maternal grandfather, Antonio Salzano, died.
+Acutis was three years old when his maternal grandfather, Antonio Salzano, died.
 Several days earlier, he had been present when his grandfather received the Anointing of the Sick; his grandfather was said to have appeared to him in a dream asking for prayer.
 Shortly after his death, Acutis put on his coat while his grandmother was minding him and asked to be taken to church.
 When she asked him why, he said he wanted to pray for his grandfather, who, he declared, "had gone to see Jesus".

 When Acutis displayed an interest in Catholic religious practice, his questions were answered by the family's Polish babysitter.
 In the summer, Acutis would stay with his mother's parents in Centola, a town in the Salerno province of Campania.
 After spending the day at the beach, he would join a number of older women in the local parish church to pray the rosary.
 His family also owned a boat at Santa Margherita Ligure, near the Basilica of St. Margaret of Antiochia.
 On 16 June 1998, when he was seven years old, Acutis received his First Holy Communion at the convent of Sant'Ambrogio ad Nemus, Milan.
 Acutis was also a frequent communicant, often in the Ambrosian Rite, and attended Eucharistic Adoration.
 His attendance at the latter has led him to often be depicted with a monstrance.
 He was confirmed five years later on 24 May 2003 at Santa Maria Segreta Church in Milan.